alexisakers/HTMLString/README.md

 NSString *snack = [escapedSnack stringByRemovingHTMLEntities]; // "Fish & Chips"
 ~~~

-## Licence
+## License

-This project is licenced under the MIT Licence.
+This project is licenced under the MIT License.

 ~~~
 The MIT License (MIT)